civicrm/civicrm-user-guide/docs/introduction/real-world-examples.md

 complex.
 In this chapter, we will have a look at real world examples of how organizations are using CiviCRM.

-In addition to the detailed examples below, many [case studies are available on CiviCRM.org](https://civicrm.org/case-studies/), and may help you explore more uses of CiviCRM.
+In addition to the detailed examples below, many [case studies are available on CiviCRM.org](https://civicrm.org/case-studies/), and will help you explore more uses of CiviCRM.
 The [CiviCRM Statistics](https://stats.civicrm.org/?tab=sites) site can also give you an overview of current usage.

 Throughout this chapter you will see references to CiviCRM features such as CiviEmail, CiviMember, CiviPledge, CiviCRM Profiles and others.
 These